teleprint-me/fixed-point/README.md

 ## Overview

-Fixed-Point is a library for Digital Signal Processing with a primary focus on fixed-point precision, floating-point precision, and quantization in pure C.
+Fixed-point is a lightweight Digital Signal Processing library written in pure C with a primary focus on fixed-point precision, floating-point precision, and quantization in pure C.

 ## Key Features